 At Doel, the CSBO strategy is already being implemented.
 Several actions have been realized by the licensee such as the delivery of the requested mobile means in 2014 and 2015.

-The construction of the new storage building for non-conventional means has been completed in 2014 (see Figure 6).
+The construction of the new storage building for non-conventional means has been completed in 2014.